 A Little Trip Down Memory Lane

-Back in the day (we’re talking late 90s, early 2000s), link building was the Wild West of SEO.
 I remember when I first started in this field, people were doing all sorts of crazy stuff to get links.
-Spamming comments, buying links by the thousands – you name it, someone tried it.

-But then, in 2017, Google decided enough was enough.
-They rolled out an update called “Penguin,” and boy, did it shake things up!
-Suddenly, all those spammy tactics stopped working.
-Sites that had been riding high on fake links came crashing down faster than a house of cards in a hurricane.
+All of a sudden, all those spammy tactics stopped working.
+Sites that were riding high on fake links came tumbling down faster than a house of cards in a hurricane.

-Google’s looking for those close friend links – the ones that come from reputable sites in your industry.
-As Neil Patel, a well-known digital marketing expert, puts it, “Getting a link from a high-quality, relevant website is like getting a recommendation from a trusted friend”
+As Neil Patel, a well-known digital marketing expert, puts it, “Getting a link from a high-quality, relevant website is like getting a recommendation from a trusted friend”.

 Building Links: It’s Not Rocket Science, But It’s Close